Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Main repository: https://github.com/kubernetes/cloud-provider-vsphere
 Sample manifests: https://github.com/kubernetes/cloud-provider-vsphere/tree/master/manifests/controller-manager

-##### Demo

-- Running vSphere `cloud-controller` out-of-tree: TBD

 ### Test Plan

 - Each provider at the time of migration should have a working CI implemetation, which will assist in testing the provisioning with out-of-tree support enabled.
-This requeires vSphere CI to be up and running and upgrade support for other providers.
 - Ensure that transition between in-tree and out-of-tree will be handled by the `Infrastracture` `external-cloud-config` field being set.
-- TBD
+- Ensure in-tree and out-of-tree providers could co-exist in the cluster if this is supported.
+- Ensure that upgrade from a release running on in-tree provider only to the out-of-tree succeeds.

 ##### Removing a deprecated feature